internationaltouch/internationaltouch.github.io/_policy/event-delivery.md

     the Federation (FIT) is established and maintained are described in the [FIT Constitution 2011], Rule 3.

-National Touch Association
-:   means an entity recognised under the [FIT Constitution 2011], Rules 11 and 12 as the primary
-    recognised peak governing body of Touch in each country with the object to promote, encourage foster, develop, extend, govern and control the sport of Touch in that country.

-Region
-:   means an area as defined by the FIT Board.

 Touch
 :   means the sport or game played under the rules determined by FIT from time to time.